lemlac/mulem/docs/reference.md

 - `$x: opt T` – Optional type `T` parameter
 - `$x: T?` - Required type `T?` parameter

-Declaring the pipeline context `$` will require that function to be pipelined with a certain type.
+Declaring the pipeline context `$` in the function will require that function to be pipelined with a certain type.
+Recall that `$` on its own variable.

 ```
 AddArgs :: { a: 1, b: 2 }